kushalsamant/coherence/anthologies.md

 You can curse the current Government or take sides with them.
 But the government has done what most probably is the best thing a government can do to curb climate change.
 A simple change that make people conscious, and rethink about their habits, what they own, what they use, their behaviours, patterns, et cetera.
-With a rise in awareness for a cashless economy, the value of the Indian Rupee will soon surpass the US Dollar, the value of the Indian Rupee will equal that of time in the financial capital of India.
+With a rise in awareness for a cashless economy, the value of the Indian Rupee will soon surpass the U.S Dollar, the value of the Indian Rupee will equal that of time in the financial capital of India.

 **The highest task**.
 I hold this to be the highest task for a bond between two people: that each protects the solitude of the other.